apaz-cli/apaz-cli.github.io/blog/Grifters.md

     How many advancements have we given up on for the privilege of shuffling money around?
 How many cures?
 Does it really matter who exactly holds onto the pile of money if nothing ever changes structurally?
 How many people have had to say goodbye to their family members early because of innovation that didn't happen?

     Don't even get me started on the perverse incentives in healthcare.
 I don't need to elaborate, you already know what the problem is.
 More grifters.
 They're killing people, and we can't seem to do a thing about it.
-Shooting them isn't a long term solution.
+Serial killers.
+UHC is still grifting just as hard as before their CEO was put down in the streets like a dog.
+It's unfortunate that shooting serial killers of CEOs is not a long term solution.

 <br>
 <div style="text-align: center;">